SVModular/SynthKit/README.md

 /19                                                         x
 ```

+#### Fibonacci Clock Divider

+Works the same as the Prime Clock Divider, but only triggers on fibonacci numbered pulses.

 #### Simple 4-Step Sequencer

 Takes a clock input, and outputs a simple 4-step sequence across one octave,